CEFware/UFOtipper/README.md

 *

-For more information about UFO Tipper visit http://tipper.ufocoin.co/tips
+For more information about UFO Tipper visit http://ufocoin.co/tips See the latest version of the live tipper at:  http://tipper.ufocoin.co/tips

 =========